kk-digital/kcg-ml-sd1p4/README.md

 ### Images from distributions

 Try running:

 ```bash
 python3 ./scripts/generate_images_from_distributions.py -d 4 --params_steps 4 --params_range 0.49 0.54 --num_seeds 4 --temperature 1.2 --ddim_eta 1.2
 ```

 **Command line arguments**

 - `-p, --prompt`: The prompt to generate images from.
 Defaults to `"A woman with flowers in her hair in a courtyard, in the style of Frank Frazetta"`.
 - `--negative-prompt`: The negative prompt.
 For things we dont want to see in generated image.
 Defaults to `''`.
 - `-od, --output_dir`: The output directory.
 Defaults to the `OUTPUT_DIR` constant, which should be `"./output/noise-tests/from_distributions"`.
 - `-cp, --checkpoint_path`: The path to the checkpoint file to load from.
 Defaults to the `CHECKPOINT_PATH` constant, which should be `"./input/model/v1-5-pruned-emaonly.safetensors"`.
 - `-F, --fully_initialize`: Whether to fully initialize or not.
 Defaults to `False`.
 - `-d, --distribution_index`: The distribution index to use.
 Defaults to `4`.
-Options: 0: "Normal", 1: "Cauchy", 2: "Gumbel", 3: "Laplace", 4: "Logistic".
+Options: 0: "Normal", 1: "Cauchy", 2: "
+  Gumbel", 3: "Laplace", 4: "Logistic".
 - `-bs, --batch_size`: The batch size to use.
 Defaults to `1`.
 - `--params_steps`: The number of steps for the parameters.
 Defaults to `3`.
 - `--params_range`: The range of parameters.
 Defaults to `[0.49, 0.54]`.